-These are special types of pliers are made for ease in or out of tight spaces.
-Their grab jaws are shaped in a way to protect the hoses from damage such as vacuum lines, heater hoses, and fuel lines.
+These special types of pliers are made for ease in or out of tight spaces.
+Their grab jaws are shaped in a way to protect the hoses from damage, such as vacuum lines, heater hoses, and fuel lines.

 12. Linesman Pliers

-Although the name may not sound familiar, it is likely that you have seen or used them at some time.
-They are consists of a small gripping surface towards the tip and a cutting surface in the middle, it is a multipurpose tool often used in electrical work.
+Although the name may not sound familiar, you have likely seen or used them at some time.
+They consist of a small gripping surface towards the tip and a cutting surface in the middle.
+It is a multipurpose tool often used in electrical work.

-Due to the multi-tool function and jaw strength, it can also be used for twists, turns, and curt metal which can be very hard for other pliers.
-In some cases, insulated handles are able to protect the user from electric shock, even although most models do not evaluate against shock.
+Due to the multi-tool function and jaw strength, it can also be used for twists, turns, and curt metal, which can be very hard for other pliers.
+In some cases, insulated handles can protect the user from electric shock, even though most models do not evaluate against shock.

 13. Nail Puller Pliers

-The tips of its claws are taped so that it can be dug under the head of the nails and cast them out.
-Some variations also have a claw behind the right jaw to take extra advantage.
+The tips of its claws are taped so that they can be dug under the head of the nails and cast out.
+Some variations also have a claw behind the right jaw for extra advantage.
 It looks similar to tongs.

 14. Locking Pliers